-According to the Ethisphere Institute, this can depend on several factors such as transparency, respect for employees and acting with integrity.
-However, these are obviously difficult things to measure, so it’s companies that have systems in place to achieve these goals that rate highest.
+According to the Ethisphere Institute, this can depend on several factors.
+Including transparency, respect for employees and acting with integrity.
+However, these are obviously difficult things to measure.
+So it’s companies that have systems in place to achieve these goals that rate highest.
 Moreover, the Ethisphere Institute is quick to point out that companies that do this and act with corporate integrity, out-perform their competitors.

 Topping Ethisphere’s 2018 list of ethical companies is Microsoft, LinkedIn, SalesForce, Intel and Dell.
 With sex equality prominent in the media headlines, these and others are putting new initiatives in place to monitor and promote fairness and equality between employees in the workplace.
-These same companies are taking action to be more energy-efficient and introducing carbon emission programs in an effort to tackle global warming.
-Coca-Cola has the goal of reducing the carbon footprint of the ‘drink in your hand’ by 25% by 2020, while Dell is using a more recycled material for manufacturing components and packaging.
+These same companies are taking action to be more energy-efficient.
+Introducing carbon emission programs in an effort to tackle global warming.
+Coca-Cola has the goal of reducing the carbon footprint of the ‘drink in your hand’ by 25% by 2020.
+While Dell is using a more recycled material for manufacturing components and packaging.

 Good for the planet, good for business